kharmabum/insight-pandemic/kafka/README.md

 ## Requirements
 - 3 zookeeper nodes
 - 3 broker nodes
-- `tmux` is required to run the producer script

 These instances must be open to `ssh` and able to access S3.
 See associated resources in `insight-pandemic/terraform/main.tf`.